 The CX Challenge from Kunde 21 consisted of the following components:

-Throughout the entire last year, a new knowledge module (a Blink) on the topic of customer experience was published every month in the online course.
-The Blinks marked twelve stations on the way to the goal.
-To reach the goal – the mountain summit – participants had to complete the twelve Blinks.
-Additionally, a prize was drawn every month to continually stimulate participants’ motivation.
-This fit into the overall challenge and included, for example, a package with muesli bars and nuts.
+Over the entire last year, a new knowledge unit (a blink) on the topic of customer experience was published in the online course each month.
+The blinks marked twelve stations on the way to the goal.
+To reach the goal – the mountain summit – participants had to complete the twelve blinks.
+Additionally, a prize was drawn each month to continuously motivate the participants.
+This was consistent with the overall challenge and included, for example, a package of cereal bars and nuts.

 Alexandra Nagy presents the Customer Experience Challenge from Kunde 21

-"We put everything under one motto and carried it through the entire challenge." – Alexandra Nagy
+"We put everything under one motto and maintained it throughout the entire challenge." – Alexandra Nagy

-To participate in the prize drawing, course participants had to complete a survey at the end of each of the twelve Blinks.
-The image behind it: after completing each survey, participants reached the stage goal and came a step closer to the mountain summit.
+To participate in the prize draw, course participants had to complete a survey at the end of each of the twelve blinks.
+The image behind it: After completing each survey, the participants achieved the interim goal and got a step closer to the mountain summit.

 Chapter Overview of the Customer Experience Challenge on the blink.it platform

-Alexandra Nagy presents how these gamification elements looked in the following interview:
+How these gamification elements looked is presented by Managing Director Alexandra Nagy in the following interview:

 Interview with Alexandra Nagy: Gamification Using the Example of the “CX Challenge”